Adam Davies (footballer, born 1992): Stoke City

 Davies signed for Championship club Stoke City on 25 June 2019 along with Barnsley teammate Liam Lindsay.
 He made his debut for Stoke in an FA Cup tie against Brentford on 4 January 2020.
 He made his Championship debut for Stoke on 12 July 2020 in a 2–0 victory against Birmingham City in place of the injured Jack Butland.
 Davies kept his place in the side for the final few matches of the 2019–20 season and impressed as Stoke remained unbeaten to avoid relegation from the Championship.
 Davies began the 2020–21 season as first-choice goalkeeper until he suffered a knee injury playing against Swansea City on 27 October 2020.
 Josef Bursik and Angus Gunn took Davies' place in the team until he returned from injury in March 2021.
 Davies made 21 appearances during the campaign as Stoke finished in 14th position.

 Sheffield United

 Davies joined Sheffield United on 25 January 2022 for an undisclosed fee.
+On 18 May 2026, the club announced it had triggered a one-year extension to his deal.